-C.43.
-The number of people displaced in the year 2000 was placed officially on 24 January 2001 as 126,000.
+C.39 Similar trends in population displacement have been evident in recent years.
+On 24 January 2001, the number of people displaced for the year 2000 was officially placed at 126,000.
 Independent agencies put the figure at around 300,000.
 Sixty percent of the displacements were attributed to the actions of the paramilitaries.
-[18p]
+[18p] For 1999, CODHES reported armed groups displaced 288,000 people, with guerrillas blamed for 28 percent of cases, and unknown groups responsible for a further 16 percent.
+[11q]